chenxin199261/Repository_collection/README.md

 ### 6. Toolkit

-[autodE](https://github.com/duartegroup/autodE): automated reaction profile generation
+[autodE](https://github.com/duartegroup/autodE): automated reaction profile generation.

 [MacroDensity](https://github.com/WMD-group/MacroDensity):A set of python scripts to read in a electrostatic potentials and electron densities from electronic structure calculations and plot in a number of ways.